IngridOrnum/semester-project-2023/README.md

 The process of planning the project started in Notion, github board and github roadmap because I already was familiar with these tools.

 ### Design process
 The first week I planned the project by create pencil sketches of each site, then I did mid-fi wireframes in figma.
 I also used Notion to write down ideas and reflect on the target audience.
 In the second week I created my design in figma, where I also declarired color-scheme, font-famliies, gaps and sizes.
 However, in the end of the week I decided to change all of my design.
-The reason for this was that I wanted more lighter and childlike colors used in my website.
+The reason for this was that I wanted more lighter and childlike colors to be used in my website.
 Because of this I was some days behind the dates I had set for myself in the roadmap I created.
 In total I used about two weeks designing the project.
 I also did some changes in the design, like swaping photos and adding a new font for h1-headings while coding.

 I found most of my images on unsplashed, searching for images related to science, museum, children, etc.